Religion in Norway: Demographics

-According to 2016 data from annual social-cultural study Norwegian Monitor (Norsk Monitor), 39 percent of Norwegians responded with "No" to the question to the question "Do you believe in God?", while 37 percent said "Yes" and 27 percent said that they did not know.
+According to 2016 data from annual social-cultural study Norwegian Monitor (Norsk Monitor), 39 percent of Norwegians responded with "No" to the question "Do you believe in God?", while 37 percent said "Yes" and 27 percent said that they did not know.
 The survey also showed that women are more likely to believe in God than men and that faith in God is stronger among the old than the young.

 In a 2018 European Values Study 47.1% of the Norwegian population answered "Yes" to the question "Do you believe in God?" as opposed to the 52.9% that answered "No".
 The country ranked fourth among the 30 countries surveyed.